MalekKamel/Tracker/README.md

  - [ ] JUnit & Mockito

 ## Build The App
-To build the app, you need to add Google Map' API key in resources with ID `geo_api_code`.
+To build the app, you need to add Google Map' API key in resources with ID `google_map_api_key`.

  ### License
 ```